-- PREVENTS development of house and stable flies in the manure of treated horses
+- PREVENTS DEVELOPMENT of house flies and stable flies in the manure of treated horses.

 This trap was originally designed in Kenya to deal with the tsetse fly epidemic.
 It has been tested extensively in Africa, and then in the USA as well, and is known to be extremely effective.

 It requires no water, chemicals, pesticides, or sticky material.
 Instead, the Nzi Trap uses a combination of colors and shapes that mimic the way animals appear to a fly’s eyes.
 It attracts them and utilizes their biological reaction of flying upwards into the sunlight.
 Once the flies go up, they are trapped in mesh netting.
 The only maintenance it requires is the removal of the dead flies, and it covers up to 20 acres.